Israel national football team: Israel's last years in the AFC

 In 1976, Israel went to its second Olympic Games and lost in the quarterfinals again, this time against Brazil.
-In 1972 and 1977, it attempted World Cup qualification as part of Asia, which both times ended in failure.
+In 1973 and 1977, Israel participated in the World Cup qualification tournament which included teams from both Asia and Oceania, but failed to qualify.

 Years in exile

 First steps in UEFA

 During the early 1980s, Israel played the majority of its matches against UEFA (Europe) teams, and competed in the European stage of qualification for the 1982 FIFA World Cup.

 First steps in OFC

 For the next two tournaments, Israel entered Oceania's (OFC) qualification stage.

-In 1989, Israel won the OFC Second Round (Oceania) by finishing above both Australia and New Zealand.
+In 1989, Israel won the OFC second round (Oceania) by finishing above both Australia and New Zealand.
 As a result, Israel made it to the CONMEBOL–OFC play-offs to represent Oceania and play against CONMEBOL's (South America) Colombia for the 1990 World Cup, but lost (1–0, 0–0).

 UEFA membership

 In 1991, Israeli clubs began participating in European club competitions of UEFA, and Israel returned to the European leg of World Cup qualifying in 1992.
 In 1994, Israel received full UEFA membership, 20 years after it had left Asia.
 Within Europe, Israel has been a relatively minor nation, though with some successes, notably winning 3–2 in Paris against France in 1993, and 5–0 against Austria in 1999.
 That year, Israel made it to the UEFA Euro 2000 qualifying play-offs, but was beaten by Denmark.

 Israel came close to advancing to the playoff stage in their 2006 World Cup qualifying group, finishing third, behind France, and tied on points with Switzerland, which also remained unbeaten in 10 matches after 4 wins and 6 draws.
 The Swiss had a better goal difference, though, and advanced to the qualification play-off.
 Coach Avram Grant announced his resignation on 26 October 2005.
 After the end of his contract, he was succeeded by Dror Kashtan.

 In UEFA Euro 2008 qualifying, Israel came very close to qualifying for the final tournament, but finished fourth in Group E, just one point behind second-placed Russia, who qualified directly with Croatia, and level on 23 points with England, who also failed to advance.
 The 4–3 home loss to Croatia was the first loss after 13 consecutive official games and 9 home games without a loss.

 In 2010 FIFA World Cup qualification, Israel again came in fourth, behind Switzerland, Greece, and Latvia.
 For the UEFA Euro 2012 qualifying campaign, Kashtan was replaced as coach by Frenchman Luis Fernández but Israel failed to qualify again, finishing third behind Greece and Croatia.

 The continued presence of the Israeli Football Association in UEFA was a precedent cited by Australia to justify its transfer from the Oceania Football Confederation to the Asian Football Confederation.

 In 2018, Willi Ruttensteiner was appointed as technical director.
 A national football academy was founded and three supporting development centers were established.